Proven-Paradox/shaper-system/Handbook.md

 An Ability that, once used, cannot be used again for some duration, listed in the Ability.

 ### Grounded
 A Terrain Ability with the [Grounded] tag must be cast with a floor beneath it.
-These Abilities cannot be cast at airborne squares, and do not affect characters with the [Hover](#hover) Power or [Flight](#flight) Condition.
+These Abilities cannot be cast at airborne squares, and do not affect characters with the [Hover](#hover) Lesson or [Flight](#flight) Condition.

 ### Overload
 An Ability that can be improved if you add an additional cost.
 This represents putting more of your energy or power into the Ability.